gmarti-web/gmarti-web.github.io/index.md

 See [Tutorials]({%- link tutorials.md -%}) to learn more about working with cloud technologies.

-{: .important }
-This is a test callout!
+{%- include callouts/important.html content="This is at test callout with includes!" -%}